miranda-ng/miranda-ng/tools/installer_ng/readme.txt

    b.
 Download and install Inno Setup QuickStart Pack unicode from - http://www.jrsoftware.org/download.php/ispack-unicode.exe

-3. Run make_all.bat
+3. Run make_all.bat (will download, compile and cleanup all) or make_interactive.bat for user interactive mode

 4. Collect the compiled installer files from Output folder

-5. Optionally run cleanup.bat if you want to delete all the temporary files and build folders
+5. Optionally run cleanup.bat if you want to delete all the temporary files and build folders (if make_all.bat didn't do it for you already)